The two watches are very much alike. That’s why we have provided you with this Seiko SKX007 VS SKX009 review.

 If you’re not aware, when it’s in the 4 o’clock position, you’re less likely to jam your hand.

 Their crowns are designed well.
 They come with ample toothing, helping you with grip.

-.
+The SKX009 and the SKX007 are both automatic watches.
+They come with the 7S26 movement.
 This means neither of them comes with the ability to hack.
 The 7S26 movement also means they don’t have a self-winding feature.